Karthik-B-99/Workshops/Image-Classification-Using-Machine-Learning/readme.md

-Cat-Dog Image Classification using Machine Learning.<br>
+• Cat-Dog Image Classification using Machine Learning.
-Model trained using CNN
+• Model trained using CNN